hahnsangkim/backend-auth/README.md

 (kim-backend-1) $ docker-compose up -d
 ```

-Put it in your browser URL
+Put the URL in your browser
 ```
 0.0.0.0:5000
 ```